 8. Fun/Hobby: Much like remote control car enthusiasts, many people are purchasing helicopter drones as a hobby or just for a bit of fun.

 Of course there are many other applications, some that might not have even been thought of yet, who knows one day a drone might deliver your pizza.
+If you want to get in on the action then check out the drones for sale at the top of this page.

 Check out this very informative video on the UK laws for drones and other UAV's before you make a decision to buy a drone.